-Dr. Zhang began her career as an ophthalmologist at Beijing Tong Ren Hospital, Eye Center.
+Dr. Liyun Zhang joined the University of Pittsburgh after working as an Assistant Professor at Johns Hopkins University.
+She began her career as an ophthalmologist at Beijing Tong Ren Hospital, Eye Center.
 While treating patients, she became increasingly interested in the genetic causes of eye diseases.
 As a result, she pursued her PhD studies in eye genetics at The Chinese University of Hong Kong.
 After earning her degree, she continued postdoctoral training at Purdue University, the University of Cincinnati, and Johns Hopkins University.
-In 2022, she started her own research program at the Wilmer Eye Institute at Johns Hopkins as an assistant professor.
-Her lab uses zebrafish models to investigate the molecular mechanisms of inherited retinal degeneration and screen small molecules for potential treatments.
-In 2025, she joined the Department of Ophthalmology at the University of Pittsburgh to further her research on retinal degeneration, regeneration, and new therapeutic strategies.
+In 2022, she started her own research program at the Wilmer Eye Institute at Johns Hopkins as an Assistant Professor.
+Her medical practice informed her decision to specialize in research related to ocular genetics.

 Education & Training